zendesk/sunshine-conversations-web/README.md

 ```javascript
 Smooch.track('item-in-cart');
 ```

+#### getCore()
+Returns an instance of [smooch-core](https://github.com/smooch/smooch-core-js) to allow access to APIs the Web Messenger doesn't expose.
+For more information on how to use Smooch-Core, please visit the [documentation](http://docs.smooch.io/rest/?javascript).

 ### Events
 If you want to make sure your events are triggered, try to bind them before calling `Smooch.init`.